Carrots are an affordable, nutrient-dense vegetable can help improve blood pressure, lower cholesterol, and improve eye health..

 Nutritional Information Of Carrots

 Carrots are root vegetables that contain 11 grams of net carbs, one gram of protein and 45 calories per cup.
-This makes it a low-calorie option for dieters looking to lose weight.
-It’s also a good source of essential nutrients like:
+This makes them a decent low-calorie option for dieters looking to lose weight.
+Carrots are also a good source of essential nutrients like:

 - Vitamin K